ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 Keeping your inventory file and variables in a Git repo (or other version control) is an excellent way to track changes to your inventory and host variables.

+.. note:: If working with ansible :ref:`inventory_plugins`, implicit groups, such as 'all' or 'ungrouped', need to be explicitly defined in an inventory to apply the corresponding group_vars.

 .. _how_we_merge:

 How variables are merged